viam-modules/viam-camera-realsense/README.md

 Click on the **Components** subtab and click **Create component**.
 Select the `camera` type, then select the `realsense` model.
 Enter a name for your camera and click **Create**.

-On the new component panel, copy and paste the following attribute template into your camera’s **Attributes** box.
+On the new component panel, copy and paste the following attribute template into your camera’s **Attributes** box:

 ```json
 {
   "sensors": ["color","depth"],